-Here they share a tip on Top 10 Questions to Ask When Buying Wood Flooring:
+Here are the Top 10 Questions to Ask When Buying Wood Flooring:

 1. Which type of wood floor is right for me, solid or engineered?